ITRS-Group/cordial/tools/geneos/cmd/pkgcmd/_docs/install.md

-The `install` command will, with no other options, download and unarchive the latest releases of each supported component from the official ITRS download server.
-Downloads require an ITRS client login and credentials must be provided.
+The `install` command will, with no other options, download and unarchive the latest releases of each supported Geneos component from the official ITRS download servers.

+💡 Downloads require an ITRS client login and credentials must be provided.

-Download credentials can be provided on the command line with the --`username`|`-u` option, which will prompt for a password unless one is supplied with `--pwfile`/`-P` option that is a local file containing the password.
-Download credentials could also have been stored with the `login` command.
-Before the `login` command you may have saved your download username and password to your `geneos` program configuration which will be used and preferred over `login` command credentials.
+Download credentials can be from those stored locally by running the `geneos login` command before `geneos package install` or they supplied on the command line with the --`username`|`-u` option, which will prompt for a password.
+In previous versions of cordial you may have also stored credentials in the `geneos` program's own configuration, which will still be used if available.

+The deprecated `--pwfile`/`-P` option can be used to refer to a local file containing the password.

 If you have already downloaded the release archives then you can use the `--local`/`-L` option to use local files.
 If you do not supply a file name or directory on the command line then the command will look in the `packages/downloads` directory under the Geneos installation directory.